 Additionally, this type of product is not dependent on any one size and can share characteristics with either of the first two types on this list.
 An improved item can be small and light or large and complicated, so long as it improves on the original concept.

-The risk here is that if you skip your homework about the product itself, you could run into infringement issues with patents, trademarks, and copyrights.
+The risk here is that if you skip your homework, you could run into infringement issues with patents, trademarks, and copyrights.
 Another risk factor is that if it’s a common item, you can still be entering into an overly-saturated market and have difficulty competing.

-Picking a bestselling private label product that you can genuinely improve, then study it thoroughly to know how you can make and sell it better, is paramount to winning over buyers.
+Picking a bestselling product that you can genuinely improve, then study it thoroughly to know how you can make and sell it better, is paramount to winning over buyers.

 The Anything and Everything category of products literally involves anything and everything.
 Essentially, you can sell whatever you want: big, small, complicated, simple, preexisting, original, etc., so long as you know how to sell it.

-This option eschews all preconceived ideas of what sorts of private label products do well in the market for new and seasoned sellers.
+The Anything and Everything option eschews all preconceived ideas of what sorts of products do well for new and seasoned sellers.
 To some extent, it’s true that what sells can’t necessarily be predicted.
 Sometimes the most ordinary item can become a hot seller if it’s presented, marketed and priced well.